Nardianian/csound-vst3/README.md

     can map MIDI channel message fields to your Csound instrument pfields, and should open MIDI inputs and, if needed, MIDI outputs, for example:

-    -MN -QN --midi-key=4 --midi-velocity=5 -m163 -+msg_color=0 --daemon
+    -MN -QN --midi-key=4 --midi-velocity=5 -m163 --daemon

-    Note that "-MN" must used for MIDI input in a DAW, and that "-QN" must be used for MIDI output to the DAW.
+    Note that "-MN" must used for MIDI input from the DAW, and that "-QN" must be used for MIDI output to the DAW.
 For standalone use, the actual device number must be used in place of "N".
 CsoundVST3 prints a list of available MIDI devices when it compiles the .csd.